MarkPratley/Customer-Segmentation/readme.md

 ## Customer Segmentation and Clustering

-In this article we will explore clustering and customer segmentation using transaction data.
+In this article which can be viewed [here](https://markpratley.github.io/projects/Customer-Segmentation/), we explore clustering and customer segmentation using transaction data.

-We will mainly focus on k-means clustering and determining the optimal number of groups, but we will also briefly look at the pam algorithm, dendrograms and the gap statistic.
+We focus mailnly on k-means clustering and determining the optimal number of groups, but we also briefly look at the pam algorithm, dendrograms and the gap statistic.

-Finally we will examine the created group composition using bar charts and word clouds.
+Finally we examine the created group composition using bar charts and word clouds.